 Technology is changing the way local government councils conduct meetings

 It’s all too common for local councils to go about their business somewhat secretively.
-The public often enables this by staying away from meetings open to the public.
 The basic problem is simply that average people tend to stay away from meetings.

 It’s easy to understand; after a long day of work, family members have to take care of errands, get food on the table, and prepare for tomorrow.
 It’s hard to find time to go out to a public meeting place and participate in council meetings.

 And, honestly, it’s hard to find the motivation to dress up and go out only to watch long, uninteresting discussions about a number of topics that seem unimportant to most people.

 The public often doesn’t have to contribute much in the discourse of local politics.
 By definition, elected officials sit on local councils for the very purpose of representing their constituents.
 It’s important, however, for members of the public to attend such meetings in the name of transparency and holding elected officials accountable.

 And when councils begin banning blog writers and reporters from public council meetings, it’s a strong sign that the public is probably not keeping a close enough eye on their local council proceedings.